 The smaller pieces can now be consumed by aquatic organisms such as fish and seabirds.
 Plastics produce chemical additives during production (e.g., bisphenol-A) or come in contact with chemicals during use (phthalates); these toxins could leach out into the water, further harming wildlife.

-Litter is also harmful to human health because pollutants may accumulate on objects that have been littered, creating more significant concentrations.
+Litter also harms human health because pollutants may accumulate on objects that have been littered, creating more significant concentrations.
 In the case of Litter in the oceans, it has been found that there are concentrations in certain areas where floating garbage collects together because of ocean currents.

 Do you agree with this article?
 Please share it!
 Remember, no littering can keep our city beautiful for everyone to enjoy.
 Let’s do the right thing by going out into nature instead of throwing away trash wherever we please!
-Litter has no place in an environment that so many animals call home as well, such as squirrels or bears.
+Litter has no place in an environment many animals call homes, such as squirrels or bears.

 We don’t want them getting sick from eating something harmful, do we?
 No one does, so why would they throw their food wrappers on the ground where they go every day?
-It makes no sense at all…which means no littering will be taking place anymore if people see that others around them are not doing it either.
+It makes no sense at all, meaning no littering will occur if people see that others around them are not doing it either.

-No littering is a no-brainer for keeping our city clean and beautiful while also protecting animals from getting sick by eating something harmful off of the ground that shouldn’t be there, to begin with.
+No littering is a no-brainer for keeping our city clean and beautiful while also protecting animals from getting sick by eating something harmful off the ground that shouldn’t be there.
 Do not let your friends get away with throwing their food wrappers on the ground wherever they go; remind everyone around you about this rule too!
-Let’s keep no littering going strong together so we can all enjoy an environment filled with beauty instead of trash everywhere throughout our community.
+Let’s keep no littering going strong together so we can enjoy an environment filled with beauty instead of trash everywhere throughout our community.